- Home

 Charles Hayward Foundation fund preventative and early intervention programmes being delivered at the community level which allow older people to stay in their own homes and remain independent.
 They are interested in programmes which can demonstrate their effectiveness in improving the quality of life of older people.
 We favour projects that offer a consistent and sustained benefit rather than one-off events or short-lived activities.

-The Clothworkers’ Foundation award grants to UK registered charities, CICs, and other registered UK not-for-profit organisations (including special schools).
+The Clothworkers’ Foundation award grants for capital projects to UK registered charities, CICs, and other registered UK not-for-profit organisations (including special schools).
+They fund both large and small projects.
+The size of grant awarded depends on a number of factors including the size of the organisation and the cost and scale of the capital project.